Tendai: Kamakura Period (1185–1333)

 A statue of the famed warrior monk (sōhei) Benkei.
 Benkei trained at Enryakuji before entering the service of Minamoto no Yoshitsune.
 His exploits captured the public imagination, becoming a famous character in art and samurai lore.

-Although the Tendai sect flourished under the patronage of the Imperial House of Japan and the noble classes, by the end of the Heian period, it experienced an increasing breakdown in monastic discipline.
-This was partly caused by political entanglements with rival factions of the Genpei War, namely the Taira and Minamoto clans.
-Due to its patronage and growing popularity among the upper classes, the Tendai sect became not only respected, but also politically and even militarily powerful, with major temples having vast landholdings and fielding their own monastic armies of sōhei (warrior-monks).
-This was not unusual for major temples at the time, as major Buddhist temples (such as Kōfuku-ji) fielded armies to protect their estates from samurai armies and bandits.
-With the outbreak of the Genpei War (1180–1185), major Tendai temples armed themselves and sometimes joined the war.
+Although the Tendai sect flourished under the patronage of the Imperial House and noble houses like the Fujiwara, by the end of the Heian period, it experienced an increasing breakdown in monastic discipline.
+This was partly caused by political entanglements with rival factions of the Genpei War (1180–1185).
+Due its popularity among the upper classes, the Tendai sect became very politically and militarily powerful during the Kamakura period.
+Major temples held vast landholdings and some even fielded their own monastic armies of sōhei (warrior-monks).
+This was not unusual for the time, as major Buddhist temples of other sects (such as Kōfuku-ji) had fielded armies to protect their estates from samurai armies and bandits.
+With the outbreak of the Genpei War (1180–1185), major Tendai temples armed themselves and even joined the war at times.

-In response to the perceived worldliness and elitism of the powerful Tendai school, a number of low-ranking Tendai monks became dissatisfied and began to teach radical new doctrines which focused on simpler and more popular practices.
-The major figures of "New Kamakura Buddhism" like Nichiren, Hōnen, Shinran, Eisai and Dōgen, were all initially trained as Tendai monks.
-Tendai practices and monastic organization were adopted to some degree or another by each of these new schools, but one common feature of each school was a more narrowly focused set of practices (e.g. daimoku for the Nichiren school, zazen for Zen, nembutsu for Pure Land schools, etc.) in contrast to the more integrated approach of the Tendai.
+In response to the perceived worldliness and elitism of the powerful Tendai school, a number of low-ranking Tendai monks became dissatisfied and began to teach new doctrines which focused on simpler, popular practices, leading to a rise in new Buddhist schools.
+The major figures of this "New Kamakura Buddhism"—Nichiren, Hōnen, Ippen, Shinran, Eisai and Dōgen—all initially trained as Tendai monks.
+These new schools all made use of some Tendai practices and monastic organization to some degree, but they also tended to narrow their focus on specific practices (e.g. daimoku for the Nichiren school, zazen for Zen, nembutsu for Pure Land, etc.) in contrast to the broader Tendai approach.
 In spite of the rise of these new competing schools which saw Tendai as being "corrupt", medieval Tendai remained "a rich, varied, and thriving tradition" during the medieval period according to Jacqueline Stone.